kfrankc/UCLA_Course_Notes/Winter_2016/CS 118/Midterm_Review.md

 TDM - Time Division Multiplexing
 FDM - Frequency Division Multiplexing
 * total bandwidth available in a communication medium is divided into a series of non-overlapping frequency sub-bands
+* divide into time frames
+* divide into freq. frames

 #### OSI (Open System Interconnection) Model
 Analogy: LETTERS